 The Christ Child Society of Northern Michigan is active in many service projects in addition to the Layettes, Backpacks, Showers of Love, and Christmas projects.

 The project allows for direct contact with the students in a classroom.
 The project chair coordinates with the school principals to create a schedule of dates and times for teacher requested support and availability of each helper.
 There is always a need for helpers in the classroom.
 We serve schools in Harbor Springs and Petoskey.
-In 2020, 82 children were served.
+In 2022, volunteers provided support to 42 children.

 Read to Me

 Members read age appropriate books to preschoolers once a month and the book that was read is gifted to each child to take home.
 By doing this, we hope someone at home will read to the child and encourage a love of reading.
 Volunteers read in seven classrooms in four different school districts (Harbor Springs, Petoskey, Pellston, and Alanson) and serve approximately 100 preschoolers.
-In 2020, 82 children participated in “Read to Me” and 334 books were distributed.
+In 2022, 275 children participated in “Read to Me” with a distribution of 1,377 books.
+The 2022 Book Drive distributed 1,558 books to individual children.

 When a cancer diagnosis comes to a child, in a lot of ways, childhood stops.
 Vacations, family time, crafts, and campfires are replaced with doctor visits, chemo, isolation and restrictions.
 With children’s safety and medical needs forefront, Camp Quality Michigan breaks down those barriers for children and families and restores the childhood experience.
 Surrounded by new friends that can relate, loving volunteers who care, and loads of fun experiences, Camp Quality campers find joy, courage and renewed hope for the future.
 They are free to be themselves . . . free to be kids again.